 Your skin is the largest organ in your body, and it contains a lot of omega-3 fatty acids (

 Skin health can decline throughout your life, especially during old age or after too much sun exposure.

-Bottom Line: Your skin can become damaged by too much sun exposure or during old age.
-Fish oil supplementation may help maintain healthy skin.
+much sun exposure.
+Fish oil supplements may help maintain healthy skin.

 Therefore, it’s important for mothers to get enough omega-3s during pregnancy and while breastfeeding.

-Bottom Line: Omega-3 fatty acids are essential for early growth and development.
-Fish oil supplementation in mothers or infants may improve eye development, although its effect on learning and IQ is unclear.
+early growth and development.
+Fish oil supplements in mothers or infants may

-Depression is predicted to become the second leading cause of disease burden globally by 2030 (84).
+Depression is expected to become the second-largest cause of illness by 2030 (

 A number of behavioral disorders in children, such as attention deficit hyperactivity disorder (ADHD), involve hyperactivity and inattention.